meriem0319/README-Generator/README.md

 # Node.js Professional README Generator

+## 🏗️ My Task

 My task is to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

-The application will be invoked by using the following command:
+* The application will be invoked by using the following command:

 ```bash
 node index.js
 ```

-## User Story
+## ✍️ User Story

 ```md
 AS A developer